Swoogity/minigame-project-thing/README.md

 If any of the cars collide with the player, then the player object is destroyed, and the game must be restarted to try again.

+I added more sizes of cars, theres now a smaller one, a medium one, and a bigger one.

+I fixed the timer, it now counts up from when you start the game, and stops when the player dies.

 Cut Content:

-I was planning on making some models for the cars/player if I had time to.
+I was planning on making some models for the cars/player if I had time to, but didn't.

-I was going to make the cars spawn froma small array of models, but I didn't get to make any models, so the code is set up to pull from an array of cars, but there's only one car in each array.

-I attempted to code an on screen timer to show the player how long they have survived, but I had trouble getting it to work, and ran out of time to work on it.
+I was also planning on making a jump button, but it wasn't working the way I wanted it to.